tomasz-nolberczak/tomasz-nolberczak/README.md

 # Hi, I'm Tomasz 👋

 Full-stack developer and team lead with **12+ years** of experience.
-I build end-to-end — React, NextJS, Remix frontends, Node.js backends.
+I build end-to-end — React, NextJS frontends and Node.js backends.
+Also, I'm a huge fan of Remix.
 I'm working remotely, and that's the way I believe work should be done.
 I work in that way since 2018.

 Shipped production products for real audiences — Norwegian media platforms, Polish e-commerce, health tech.
 The kind of work you can actually find across the web.